 The periodical cicadas of Brood II synchronously emerge from the ground of the eastern United States every seventeen years.
 Those that emerged in 2013 had originally burrowed into the soil as nymphs in 1996, following the seventeen-year life cycle of their progenitors.
-At that time, I was 23 years old, working on silver-halide photography over darkroom chemical trays.
+I was 23 years old at that time, working on silver-halide photography over darkroom chemical trays.
 Practical digital photography was still years away.
 Popular use of the Internet was in its infancy.
 Few Americans knew of the Taliban, which took control of Kabul in September that year; or of al-Qaeda, whose then obscure leader declared war against the United States in August.
 Between 1996 and 2013, every technological innovation and historical event occurred while billions of cicada nymphs lived underground along the eastern seaboard of the United States, quietly subsisting on the juices of tree roots, waiting to emerge.

 This project is composed of roughly fifty photographs, made in and around the years 1996 and 2013.
 The older pictures were not made with the project in mind – they were selected from filed negatives, in an editing process that functioned much like the act of taking the later pictures.
 Both were an exercise in memory and anamnesis.